-Of course, cost will be a major factor in any decision.
+Of course, cost will be a major factor in any decision involving location.
 Rent for office space is often the second-largest expense incurred by a practice behind staffing.
 But there are many factors that impact that cost.

 To start with, the cost of medical office space is calibrated on a per-square-foot basis, like other commercial real estate.
 It varies widely across the country and within each market.
 Real estate experts say it can change week to week, so obtaining current local data is important.